Steve Forrest (actor): Career

 Forrest worked as a stagehand at the La Jolla Playhouse outside San Diego.
-There Gregory Peck discovered him, cast him in La Jolla's production of Goodbye Again, and then arranged for Forrest's first screen test with MGM, where he was signed to a contract.
+There Gregory Peck discovered him, cast him in the Playhouse's production of Goodbye Again, and then arranged for Forrest's first screen test with MGM, where he was signed to a contract.

-Among Forrest's notable films were So Big, for which he won the Golden Globe Award for New Star of the Year – Actor, The Longest Day, North Dallas Forty, and Mommie Dearest.
-He had cameo appearances in the comedies Spies Like Us and Amazon Women on the Moon, and the 2003 film version of S.W.A.T.
+Among Forrest's notable films were So Big, for which he won the Golden Globe Award for New Star of the Year – Actor, The Longest Day, North Dallas Forty and Mommie Dearest.
+He had cameo appearances in the comedies Spies Like Us and Amazon Women on the Moon and the 2003 film version of S.W.A.T.

 Forrest was also a trained vocalist, and he made his debut on Broadway as boxer Bob Stanton in the 1958 production of the Harnick and Bock musical The Body Beautiful opposite Mindy Carson, Jack Warden and Brock Peters.

 Forrest played later U.S. Senator William Borah in the 1963 episode "The Lion of Idaho" of the syndicated television anthology series Death Valley Days.
 In the storyline, Borah as a young attorney defends a woman in Nampa, Idaho, on a murder charge.

 In 1965, Forrest and his family moved to London, where he starred as John Mannering in the title role of the British crime drama The Baron.
-His other television credits included The DuPont Show with June Allyson, Storefront Lawyers, S.W.A.T., Hollywood Wives, and Rod Serling's hour-long Twilight Zone episode "The Parallel", as well as Serling's Night Gallery segment "The Waiting Room".
+His other television credits included The DuPont Show with June Allyson, Storefront Lawyers, S.W.A.T., Hollywood Wives and Rod Serling's hour-long Twilight Zone episode "The Parallel," as well as Serling's Night Gallery segment "The Waiting Room".

 On a 1969 episode of Gunsmoke titled "Mannon", he portrayed Will Mannon — one of the very few men ever to outdraw Matt Dillon — then reprised the character 18 years later for the 1987 television film Gunsmoke: Return to Dodge with James Arness.
+He appeared in four Gunsmoke episodes, among them a 1973 episode "The Widowmaker", considered by many to be one of the best episodes.